haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 The Trees That Grow project is now 6 years old, and has met great success in avoiding partiality in the compiler, "making illegal states unrepresentable" as many Haskellers would put it.
 But progress on `reducing AST & parser dependencies <https://gitlab.haskell.org/ghc/ghc/-/issues/19932>`_ has been less easily forthcoming.
-I have separated out the modules defining the AST under ``Language.Haskell.Syntax.*`` we wish to split out, and we have tests to track progress reducing their deps, and the parser's deps.
+We have separated out the modules defining the AST under ``Language.Haskell.Syntax.*`` we wish to split out, and we have tests to track progress reducing their deps, and the parser's deps.
 But progress is unsteady and unpredictable.

 The basic problem is that the benefits don't actually kick in until the deps are *all* gone, and the code is actually separated out.